A Message From Mayor Gary Fuller

 For any questions or guidance regarding Coronavirus COVID-19 please refer to the CDC website (travel warnings) for the most updated information https://www.cdc.gov/coronavirus/2019-nCoV/index.html.

 The Alabama Department of Public Health updates can be found at http://www.alabamapublichealth.gov/infectiousdiseases/2019-coronavirus.html.
 For COVID-19 testing sites and hours of operation, call the ADPH 24-hour hotline at 1-888-264-2256

-For the most recent information from the Opelika Chamber of Commerce, Covid-19 Resources & Links and List of Restaurants & Shops Open for Pick Up or Delivery
+For the most recent information from the Opelika Chamber of Commerce.
+Restaurants Open; Shops & Businesses Open

 For the most recent information from EAMC, visit https://www.eamc.org/patient-and-guests/coronavirus-covid-19-update.